1.2× Not 10×: The Honest Productivity Number Nobody's Publishing

 The structural ceiling is just as visible.
 Anthropic's own 2026 Agentic Coding Trends Report puts engineers' AI usage at 60% of their work, with full delegation at 0–20%.
 The remaining 40 to 80 percentage points are supervision, and supervision does not compress.
 The 10× number assumes those points compress to zero.
 They do not.

 I plan my own work at something close to 1.3×, and even that took a few sprints of watching the bug queue catch up with me before I trusted it.
 The 10× figure isn't a lie so much as a measurement of the demo — what the model can do in the clean case, before review, before staging, before the incident three weeks later that nobody photographs for the case study.
 The 1.2–1.5× figure is what survives all of that.
-It's the number your sprint actually runs on, whether or not it's the number on the board slide.

-The press release reports gross.
-Your capacity plan has to be written in net, because net is the only part anyone has to live inside.
+So bank the gains as buffer, not feature scope: reduce on-call burden, pay down debt, train juniors, harden CI/CD.
 Quote the gross figure to your CFO and you're not forecasting; you're pre-committing the difference to a bug queue four sprints out, when the J-curve is at its worst and the board's patience is at its thinnest.
+That difference doesn't evaporate.
+It gets paid, in someone's hours.
+The next post is about whose.

 Series Navigation